processing/processing-pi-website/content/tutorial/camera/index.md

 TODO: Video of the histogram viewer in action

-The only addition comparing to the default still-image histogram sketch would be to use the GLCapture class and to read the camera data into PImage object that will then be analyzed to create the histogram.
+The only addition comparing to the default still-image histogram sketch would be to use the GLCapture class and to read the camera data into PImage object that will then be analyzed to create the histogram:

 ```processing
 PImage img;